Robust gene prioritization for Dietary Restriction via Fast-mRMR Feature Selection techniques: Results

+Table \ref{tab:full_comparison} presents the performance comparison of our proposed pipeline against the Original and PU Learning baselines.
+We report results for both CAT and BRF classifiers across all configurations.
+The analysis yields two major findings:

+\begin{itemize} \item \textbf{Superiority of Feature Selection:} The Fast-mRMR method significantly outperforms the baselines even in single-source configurations.
+Specifically, it achieves statistically significant improvements ($\dagger$) in AUC-ROC for GO (0.852) and G-Mean (Geometric Mean of Sensitivity and Specificity) for PathDIP (0.779) compared to the Original and PU Learning strategies.

-Table \ref{tab:subset_comparison} presents the performance of our pipeline using the CatBoost classifier.
-Results for BRF are omitted for brevity, as CatBoost was the top-performing model in our preliminary analysis.
-The results demonstrate a key finding: the GO+PathDIP (Combined) configuration achieves the best overall performance.
-This outcome is particularly noteworthy as it reverses the conclusions from previous studies, where combining these datasets without FS degraded performance.
-Our pipeline shows that proper FS is the crucial step that unlocks the synergy between different biological data sources.
-GO was only evaluated with Fast-mRMR, as previous studies identified it as the strongest single-source baseline.
+\item \textbf{Effective Data Integration:} Most notably, the GO+PathDIP (Combined) configuration achieves the best overall performance, with CatBoost reaching the highest AUC-ROC (0.873) and F1-Score (0.560).
+This outcome reverses the conclusions from previous works \cite{vega2022machine}, where combining these datasets without feature selection degraded performance due to the curse of dimensionality.
+Our results confirm that robust FS is the key mechanism that unlocks the synergy between heterogeneous biological data sources.